oscbyspro/Ultimathnum/README.md

 You may realize that the infinite bit pattern definition implies a static size for all binary integers.
 Indeed, you can compare their sizes through metadata alone.
 Still, not all binary integers are trivial.
-A systems integer is represented in memory by its bit pattern alone.
-Additionally, a systems integer's size must be a power of two in [8, IX.max].
+A systems integer is represented in memory by its bit pattern.
+Additionally, a systems integer's size is a power of two in 8 through IX.max.

 | Size    | Signed | Unsigned |
 |--------:|:------:|:--------:|